ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Butternut Squash.md

 ## Description

 Butternut squash is a sweet, nutty winter squash with orange flesh.
-It is used in Korean cuisine for soups, porridges, and steamed dishes.
+It is commonly used in soups, porridges, and steamed dishes.

 ## How to use

-- Used in porridges (hobakjuk)
+- Used in porridges
 - Added to soups and stews
 - Steamed or roasted as a side dish